 In 2014, Sean Hocking, previously behind the 12 Apostles label, bought the rights to R.O.C’s debut album from Setanta.
 He re-released it on his new label Metal Postcard, including for the first time on vinyl, edited from the original 60-minute cd.

 Uncut reviewed the reissue saying: ‘Even with hindsight it’s hard to fathom what R.O.C were up to.
 The trio belonged to Britpop like cats belong in the sea.
 Disco Inferno and AR Kane might have shared their experimental drive, but neither had the same pick-and-mix approach to modern pop or their habit of skewering expectation with every song.
 This reissue precedes a new EP; that ROC really could play it any way only amps up expectation.’

 Electronic Sound magazine said: '‘ 'R.O.C’ is a huge record, packing full-formed songs against tidal waves of sonic invention.
 The machines pile up and up and up, forming rich swathes of bruised and swollen sound over which the trio pour traditional instruments and sublime vocals.
 Sometimes it sounds like wrestling a runaway truck, sometimes like having your neck kissed by angels.
 More remarkable is that it actually exists, all things considered.'

 Following the reissue, R.O.C discussed new recordings and approached Danton Supple once again to expand on some demos.
 As sessions began it was decided that Danton should become a full member of the group.
 Patrick says: "Danton is the only person who can cope with the avalanche of sounds and the contrasting voices that make R.O.C, and make space for them.
 He's intrinsic to what we do".
-The result is the new album 'Bile & Celestial Beauty', due out March 2019.
+The result is the new album 'Bile & Celestial Beauty'.
 Get ready for more angels and runaway trucks.